StartArticlesReputation far beyond crises

 Claudia Boumanhttps://www.linkedin.com/in/claudiabouman/

-Claudia Bouman is a brand reputation specialist and a partner at Percepta Corporate Reputation.
-Master in Communication, postgraduate in Marketing from ESPM and Florida International University, with over 25 years of experience in the market acting, mainly, in the areas of Planning, Marketing and Communication in various company profiles.
-Professor and Speaker for undergraduate and graduate courses.
-She is a co-author of the book: A Professional for 2020 – Publisher B4
+Claudia Bouman is a brand reputation specialist and partner at Percepta Business Reputation.
+Master's in Communication, postgraduate in Marketing from ESPM and Florida International University, with over 25 years of experience in the market, mainly working in Planning, Marketing, and Communication across various types of companies.
+Professor and Lecturer for undergraduate and graduate courses.
+She is a co-author of the book: A Professional for 2020 – B4 Publishing.

 RELATED ARTICLES